Guru-25/privacyguides.org/docs/email-clients.md

 #### Thunderbird-user.js (advanced)

-[`thunderbird-user.js`](https://github.com/HorlogeSkynet/thunderbird-user.js) is a set of configuration options that aims to disable as many of the web-browsing features within Thunderbird as possible in order to reduce attack surface and maintain privacy.
+[`thunderbird-user.js`](https://github.com/HorlogeSkynet/thunderbird-user.js) is a set of configuration options that aims to disable as many of the web-browsing features within Thunderbird Desktop as possible in order to reduce attack surface and maintain privacy.
 Some of the changes are backported from the [Arkenfox project](desktop-browsers.md#arkenfox-advanced).

 ## Platform Specific